 Late night opening of Madame Tussauds so you can check out the waxworks without the crowds or kids!
 Enjoy a complimentary glass of Prosecco before checking out the waxworks, the Star Wars exhibition and the 4D Marvel show.
 7.30-10.30pm.
 Tickets: £25-£29.
 Madame Tussauds, Marylebone Road, Marylebone, NW1 5LR.
 Nearest station: Baker Street.
 For booking, visit DesignMyNight.

 - Speed Dating Event in Richmond (14 February)

 Singles up for some fun can enjoy a night of speed dating in an event by Date In A Dash.
 For 32-44 years.
 7.30pm-12am.
 Tickets: £20.
 One Kew Road, 1 Kew Road, Richmond, TW9 2NQ.
 Nearest station: Richmond.
 For booking, visit the Date In A Dash website.

-Posted on 25 January 2017, in Activities, Entertainment, film, Grub, London, Music, Nightlife and tagged dating, February 2017, london, Valentine's Day, What's On Guide.
+Posted on 25 Jan 2017, in Activities, Entertainment, Film, Grub, London, music, Nightlife and tagged dating, Things to do in London, Valentine's Day, What's On Guide.
 Bookmark the permalink.
 3 Comments.